 Apply for a valid passport in your home country.

-You and your dependents will need valid passports for at least six months.
+You and your dependents will need valid passports for at least six months beyond the program start date.

 Submit the Form I-901.